pcrain/GungeonCraft/readme.md

 ### Known Bugs
 * Mid-run saving might not correctly save the internal state of Amazon Primer
 * If you find any more, please let me know!

+### Vanilla Bugs Fixed
+* In co-op Turbo Mode, the 2nd player now has the same speed as the first player without having to die first
+* When saving and reloading a run, guns no longer lose any other guns duct-taped to them

 ### FAQ